TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Project Structure
 =========================

+.. jfrye: What does the "F" in framework mean?

 TriBITS is a Framework, implemented in CMake, to create CMake projects.
-As a Framework (with a capital "F")(*what does that mean?*), TriBITS defines the overall structure of a CMake build system for a project and it processes the various project-, repository-, and package-specific files in a specified order.
+As a `Software Framework`_, TriBITS defines the overall structure of a CMake build system for a project and it processes the various project-, repository-, and package-specific files in a specified order.
 Almost all of this processing takes place in the `TRIBITS_PROJECT()`_ macro (or macros and functions it calls).
 The following subsections define the essence of the TriBITS framework in some detail.
 Later sections cover specific topics and the various sections link to each other.
 Within this section, the subsection `TriBITS Structural Units`_ defines the basic units `TriBITS Project`_, `TriBITS Repository`_, `TriBITS Package`_, `TriBITS TPL`_ and other related structural units.
 The subsection `Processing of TriBITS Files: Ordering and Details`_ defines exactly what files TriBITS processes and in what order.
 It also shows how to get TriBITS to show exactly what files it is processing to help in debugging issues.
 The subsection `Coexisting Projects, Repositories, and Packages`_ gives some of the rules and constrains for how the different structure units can co-exist in the same directories.
 The last two subsections in this section cover `Standard TriBITS TPLs`_ and `Common TriBITS TPLs`_.

 TriBITS Structural Units
 ------------------------